hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 We have lost both the `odd` zone servers but the other copy of the data was in the `even` zone servers, so no data has been lost.

-With two servers gone, the "__eurekast_unsafe__" map will be about half the original size.
-Here it shows 149, you should have a roughly similar number.
+With two servers gone, the "__eurekast_unsafe__" map will be smaller still.
+Here it shows 74, you will probably have a different number.

 ### 16. Kill yet another Hazelcast Server